 - Instant Dairy-free Frozen Yogurt

-I hope if you’ve been wondering what to pour over your favorite gluten-free waffles, pancakes, and French toast, that you have a good idea of what to look for next time you’re out shopping for maple syrup.
+I hope if you’ve been wondering what to pour over your favorite gluten-free waffles, gluten-free pancakes, and French toast, that you have a good idea of what to look for next time you’re out shopping for maple syrup.

 “Pure” maple syrup will always be your best bet for your gluten-free diet, and looking for those products with only one ingredient will help you know that you’re making the right choice.